ldijkman/Hey_Electra/README.md

 Easy Home Automation

+Tzapu wifimanager for wifi credentials dot.local mdns adres and i/o config

+No settings hardcoded on first startup connect direct to esp accespoint

+Browse to 192.168.4.1

+Configure and browse to http://?????.local adres

+Android does not support mdns use bonjourbrowser app

-No external apps or services needed (bonjour app & NTP time)
+No external apps or services needed (4 android bonjour app & NTP time)

 each device automaticly scanned linked URL list of all other devices in local network